keeganmjgreen/rc_car/docs/rc_car_mark_ii.md

 |:-----|
 | Motor soft start functionality may be implemented using pulse-width modulation (PWM) aboard the car’s microcontroller. |

 Naturally, a power transistor was desired for at least the secondary stage (a single-component Darlington transistor would be used for both primary and secondary stages).
 However, the only solid-state power switching devices on-hand happened to be a mere 1.5-A power transistor and a more capable two-way triode thyristor (TRIAC) which is of course unsuitable.
 I had many 0.6-A NPN bipolar junction transistors (BJTs) to test in parallel with each other in attempt to increase their current capacity to that drawn by the motor.
-They were used in a common-emitter amplifier configuration, except not as amplifiers but as switching devices for which they are selected to be in their *saturation* operating region.
+They were used in a common-emitter amplifier configuration, except not as amplifiers but as switching devices for which they are selected to be in their saturation operating region.
 The following is a calculation of a current-limiting resistor at the base of each BJT, starting with the assumption that only one stage of switching device(s) is necessary.
 This assumption will be confirmed or rejected depending on the amount of current draw from a microcontroller output, which will control the switching device(s).
+The calculation refers to Figure 1 circuit schematics.

 ![](equation_01.svg)